misiektoja/spotify_monitor/docs/configuration.md

 <a id="how-to-get-a-friends-user-uri-id"></a>
 ## How to Get a Friend's User URI ID

-The easiest way is via the Spotify desktop or mobile client:
+Use the Spotify desktop or mobile app:

 - go to your friend's profile
 - click the **three dots** (•••) or press the **Share** button